google/WebFundamentals/src/content/en/updates/2020/11/devtools.md

 Chromium issue: [1139615](https://crbug.com/1139615)

+## Wasm debugging updates {: #wasm }

-## Preview Wasm variable value on mouseover {: #wasm }
+### Preview Wasm variable value on mouseover {: #wasm-mouseover }

 When hovering over a variable in WebAssembly (Wasm) disassembly while paused on a breakpoint, DevTools now shows the variable current value.

 In the **Sources** panel, open a Wasm file, put a breakpoint and refresh the page.
 Hover to a variable to see the value.